 Solar lighting, benches, a natural playground, stands and a repair station for bicycles, compost bins, and a hammock zone will make the area more attractive and promote a climate-friendly lifestyle.

-The implementation of most of the facilities will be held in the form of workshops, which will allow residents of the commune to learn how to increase water retention at the site of precipitation in practice.
+Most of the facilities will be implemented in the form of workshops, which will allow residents of the commune to learn how to increase water retention at the site of precipitation in practice.

 Jizera Adaptation Center and educational trail

 Residents, tourists, and other users of the area will have the opportunity to learn about the adaptive solutions created thanks to the accompanying educational path.
 The path will cover ten stations.
-We will devote them to the challenges related to climate change faced by Leśna and other municipalities in the region.
+We will devote them to the challenges related to climate change faced by Leśna and other regional municipalities.
 We will also present nature-based solutions (NBS) that will be developed in the commune during the project.

 The developed NBS system will be part of the Jizera Center for Adaptation to Climate Change (ICA) inaugurated in the project.
 Together with the educational trail, they will constitute a new, important point on the map of the region.
 Furthermore, the Izera Center for Adaptation aims to present demonstrative solutions that will be possible for visitors to multiply by themselves thanks to the prepared educational materials.